-8 Concluding Remarks
+7. Concluding Remarks

 The subprime mortgage market experienced explosive growth between 2001 and 2006.
-Angell and Rowley (2006) and Kiff and Mills (2007), among others, argue that this was facilitated by the development of so-called private-label mortgage backed securities (they do not carry any kind of credit risk protection by the Government Sponsored Enterprises).
-Investors in search of higher yields kept increasing their demand for private-label mortgage-backed securities, which also led to sharp increases in the subprime share of the mortgage market (from around 8 percent in 2001 to 20 percent in 2006) and in the securitized share of the subprime mortgage market (from 54 percent in 2001 to 75 percent in 2006).
+Angell and Rowley (2006) and Kiff and Mills (2007), among others, argue that this was facilitated by the development of so-called private-label mortgage-backed securities (they do not carry any kind of credit risk protection by the GSEs).
+Investors in search of higher yields kept increasing their demand for private-label mortgage-backed securities, which also led to sharp increases in the subprime share of the mortgage market (from around 8% in 2001 to 20% in 2006) and in the securitized share of the subprime mortgage market (from 54% in 2001 to 75% in 2006).

-In this paper we show that during the dramatic growth of the subprime (securitized) mortgage market, the quality of the market deteriorated dramatically.
-We measure loan quality as the performance of loans, adjusted for differences in borrower characteristics (such as the credit score, a level of indebtedness, an ability to provide documentation), loan characteristics (such as a product type, an amortization term, a loan amount, an mortgage interest rate), and macroeconomic conditions (such as house price appreciation, level of neighborhood income and change in unemployment).
+We show that during the dramatic growth of the subprime (securitized) mortgage market, the quality of the market deteriorated dramatically.
+We measure loan quality as the performance of loans, adjusted for differences in borrower characteristics (such as the credit score, a level of indebtedness, an ability to provide documentation), loan characteristics (such as a product type, an amortization term, a loan amount, an mortgage interest rate), and macroeconomic conditions (such as house price appreciation, level of neighborhood income, and change in unemployment).

 The decline in loan quality was monotonic, but not equally spread among different types of borrowers.
 Over time, high-LTV borrowers became increasingly risky (their adjusted performance worsened more) compared to low-LTV borrowers.
-Securitizers seem to have been aware of this particular pattern in the relative riskiness of borrowers: We show that over time mortgage rates became more sensitive to the LTV ratio of borrowers.
-In 2001, for example, a borrower with a one standard deviation above-average LTV ratio paid a 10 basis point premium compared to an average LTV borrower.
-By 2006, in contrast, the premium paid by the high LTV borrower was around 30 basis points.
+Securitizers seem to have been aware of this particular pattern in the relative riskiness of borrowers.
+We show that, over time, mortgage rates became more sensitive to the LTV ratio of borrowers.
+In 2001, for example, a borrower with a one-standard-deviation above-average LTV ratio paid a ten basis point premium compared to an average-LTV borrower.
+By 2006, in contrast, the premium paid by the high-LTV borrower was around thirty basis points.

-In principal, the subprime-prime mortgage rate spread (subprime mark-up) should account for the default risk of subprime loans.
+In principle, the subprime-prime mortgage rate spread (subprime mark-up) should account for the default risk of subprime loans.
 For the rapid growth of the subprime mortgage market to have been sustainable, the increase in the overall riskiness of subprime loans should have been accompanied by an increase in the subprime mark-up.
-In this paper we show that this was not the case: The subprime mark-up-adjusted and not adjusted for changes in differences in borrower and loan characteristics-declined over time.
-With the benefit of hindsight we now know that indeed this situation was not sustainable, and the subprime mortgage market crashed in 2007.
-In many respects, the subprime market experienced a classic lending boom-bust scenario with rapid market growth, loosening underwriting standards, deteriorating loan performance, and decreasing risk premiums.
-Argentina in 1980, Chile in 1982, Sweden, Norway, and Finland in 1992, Mexico in 1994, Thailand, Indonesia, and Korea in 1997 all experienced the culmination of a boom-bust scenario, albeit in different economic settings.
+We show that this was not the case.
+The subprime mark-up-adjusted and not adjusted for changes in differences in borrower and loan characteristics-declined over time.
+With the benefit of hindsight, we now know that indeed this situation was not sustainable, and the subprime mortgage market crashed in 2007.
+In many respects, the subprime market experienced a classic lending boom-bust scenario with rapid market growth, loosening underwriting standards, deteriorating loan performance, and decreasing risk premiums.30 Argentina in 1980, Chile in 1982, Sweden, Norway, and Finland